-In the days when I was able to stroll across the Sultan Qaboos highway carrying a mini fort; Lego kindly made a Lego-brick version of the first feature that a visitor arriving in Muscat, in the mid 1980’s, saw.
-One of Oman’s iconic roundabouts – the airport roundabout.
-Most of these roundabouts have disappeared into a world of flyovers and traffic lights needed by the colossal numbers of cars on Muscat’s roads.
+In the days when I was able to stroll across the Sultan Qaboos highway carrying a mini fort; Lego kindly made a Lego-brick version of the first feature that a visitor arriving in Muscat in the mid 1980’s saw, for our Lego in Oman show.
+The feature was the fort-like clock tower on the roundabout at Seeb International Airport.

-There were purposes of course, to show what was possible to do with imagination and standard Lego bricks.
+One was to show what was possible to do with imagination and standard Lego bricks.
 Our special tower joined a townscape which was fictional; Sinbad’s hometown from 1001 nights.

 Another purpose was to catapult our company name into our potential customer’s attention and start a branding boost through hands-on experiences, competitions and media coverage.